 Ingredient notes

 - Stewing Beef: Stew beef is a general term for different cuts of beef that are good for stewing.
-You can often even purchase "stew beef" in supermarkets.
+You can often even purchase "stew beef" or "beef stewing meat" in supermarkets.
 It's already cut into small pieces, but they are usually uneven in size.
 If you want to cut your beef cubes from a larger cut of meat, you can try chuck or round because both are good for slow-cooked dishes.

 - Pearl Onions: Save yourself the time and trouble of peeling fresh pearl onions and use frozen pearl onions instead.
 Pearl onions provide optimal flavor and texture, and I recommend them over chopped onions in this recipe.